- ASHM has initiated a program to support progress in understanding and responding to HTLV-1 in Australia.

 - A proposal has been developed for the Commonwealth, requesting seeding support

-- Another forum on HTLV-1 will take place at the 2017 Australasian HIV and AIDS Conference in Canberra
+- Another forum on HTLV-1 took place at the 2017 Australasian HIV and AIDS Conference in Canberra

 - The working group is pursuing philanthropic funding, in collaboration with central Australian partners